sunpy/sunraster/docs/contributing.rst

 and has wasted time undoing their mistake.

 Say it's the next day and you want to continue working on your bugfix.
-Open a terminal, activate your ``rasterpy-dev`` conda environent, change into the ``rasterpy-git`` directory and make sure you are on the correct branch.
+Open a terminal, activate your ``sunraster-dev`` conda environent, change into the ``sunraster-git`` directory and make sure you are on the correct branch.
 Also make sure you pull any new updates from the ``origin`` ``master` branch to your local ``my_fix`` branch:

 .. code-block:: console

-		$ source activate rasterpy-dev # For Windows users, type "activate rasterpy-dev"
+		$ source activate sunraster-dev # For Windows users, type "activate sunraster-dev"
-		$ cd rasterpy-git
+		$ cd sunraster-git
 		$ git branch
 		$ git checkout my_fix
 		$ git pull origin master